EricZinda/Perplexity/Backlog.md

                                     - but this can't happen unless something tells the merging algorithm
                                     - question: isn't group #3 also a valid group?
                                         - answer: No, cumulative and distributive requires every student to be in exactly one subgroup so it can't be anything
-                                        - In theory the system could have detected this case ...
+                                        - (smoking gun?)
+In theory the system could have detected this case ...
+                                            - This might mean that the whole reason for doing this massive change was wrong??
+                                                - If we just change to make sure that every student to be in exactly one subgroup it would fix *this* case
+                                                - AND: The cases where this ambiguity happens for a concept are solved because the handler just has to pick values that make sense
                         _have_v_1_request_order_group solution group handler is called with a minimal solution group
                             - when it iterates over the group, why doesn't it get more?
                             - because the solution group handler is only being asked to check the minimal group and something limits it to that
                                 - it is the response that asks for maximal
-                                    - which will run the solution group handlers again for every possible group
+                                    - which will run the solution group handlers again for every possible group and that takes forever
                                     - The ideal solution would:
                                         - Option 1: somehow let the handler say: "I am the right one, but generate a maximal solution"
                                             - Problem is that the maximal solution might be the wrong one